MicrosoftDocs/Hololens/hololens/hololens2-new-user-optimize.md

 ### Use a device you have already used to get to your app fastest

 The key take away from this chart, is if you can use a device you’ve used before then you can sign in and use the app in less than a minute.
 If you have to go through setup, then you’ll take a few minutes.
-We highly suggest you [physically label your devices](#physically-label-your-devices)
+We highly suggest you [physically label your devices](#physically-label-your-devices).

 ### Have a designated setup person